The Central Board of Secondary Education (CBSE) has released the CBSE Class 10 admit card for 2026 on February 2-3, 2026, at cbse.gov.in.

 | Theory Marks | Written examination | 80 marks | Objective + Subjective questions |

-| Internal Assessment | Continuous evaluation | 20 marks | Includes periodic tests (10), practical work (5), portfolio (5) |
+| Internal Assessment | Continuous evaluation | 20 marks | Includes periodic tests (10), practical work (5), and a portfolio (5) |

 | Total Marks | Per subject | 100 marks | Theory (80) + Internal (20) |